vasileknik76/dummysearch/README.md

 - Language - language for index.
 One index have only one language.
 If text in document contain other language words simply will not stemmed.
 - UpdatePeriod - duration for update TF-IDF values.
 For example if UpdatePeriod is "60s" and AutoUpdate enabled.
 Calculating will be started every 60 seconds, but process check that index has changes
 - AutoUpdate - Enable or disable AutoUpdate.
 If AutoUpdate disabled you must call [Calculate TF-IDF endpoint](#calculate-tfidf)
-- CustomIds - add ability to specify custom ids for documents.
-If disabled documents will got autoincrement id.